 There are about 11 major tourist locations that are housed by Imbiah Hill which is the most in the whole region of Sentosa.
 It stands at a height of 110 meters and can let you have a mesmerizing yet panoramic view of the city of Singapore along with nearby islands.
 Apart from this, Imbiah Hill is going to be your dream location if you have a soft place for butterflies and other insects as there is the Butterfly Park and the Insect Kingdom located over here.
 You must bring a camera along if you’re going to visit this part of Singapore.
 However, make sure that photography is allowed in a particular region before you bring your gear out.

 The above list lets you have a clear idea of various mountain locations in Singapore.
 It can be helpful when you plan to visit Singapore.
-You should plan your trip without any further ado and get immersed in the serene beauty of Singapore mountains.
-Climb these mountains to get the best view of the city from the top.
+You should plan your trip without any further ado and get immersed in the serene beauty of the hills in Singapore.
+Visit these hillocks to get the best view of the city from the top.

 Frequently Asked Questions About Singapore Mountains